Careers

 - An ability to work and communicate well with faculty, staff, students and parents;

-Forest Ridge School of the Sacred Heart is committed to attracting and retaining outstanding employees through competitive compensation.
-Salary range(s) based on education and experience: Full-time: $55,000 - $103,750
+SALARY/BENEFITS: Forest Ridge School of the Sacred Heart is committed to attracting and retaining outstanding employees through competitive compensation.
+Salary range(s) based on education and experience.
+Salary Range: $23,621.04 - $44,144.408

 Forest Ridge offers a generous and comprehensive benefits package to benefits-eligible employees.
 Benefits include: medical/dental/vision insurance (based on FTE); flexible spending account (FSA); employee assistance program (EAP); retirement savings plan with employer match after 1 year of employment; paid time off for sick, personal, bereavement, jury/witness duty; vacation time off for staff; family leave; life and disability insurance; professional development opportunities; 50% tuition remission.